 - Replacing fixtures and fittings

-Allow 10% to be included with the rent each year.
+Allow 10% to be included in the rent each year.
 Also, a fund is recommended for redecorating every few years.
-Save some of the rental yield in order to cover the redecoration.
+Save some of the rental yields in order to cover the redecoration.

 - Ground rent and service charges